tdegeus/cppmat/docs/cppmat_tensor.rst

 .. note::

   The easy automatic conversion described above is not possible from a class to another where more assumptions on the structure are made (e.g. from ``cppmat::cartesian::tensor2`` to ``cppmat::cartesian::tensor2d``) because information is (potentially) lost.
-To still move forward with the conversion the following manual conversion can be used:
+To still move forward with the conversion, the following manual conversion can be used:

   .. code-block:: cpp